mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 >
 > &nbsp;2.
 Add the Checkout Pro to your website

-Finally, from your frontend, follow these steps to add the checkout to your website.
+Finally, follow these steps to add the checkout to your website.

 2.1.
 Add the MercadoPago.js V2 SDK to your project: